 Gusto allows new hires to complete paperwork, set up payroll, and review policies online.
 Its onboarding experience is simple and intuitive, which helps reduce friction for both employees and administrators.
 Automated reminders keep tasks moving without heavy oversight.

 While Gusto handles administrative onboarding well, it does not function as a long-term employee engagement or knowledge platform.
-Many organizations pair it with an intranet solution to support communication and collaboration beyond day one.
+Many organizations pair it with an intranet platform like Axero to support communication, training, and collaboration beyond day one.

 Key features of Gusto